 A small town has held on to their traditions and celebrates Christmas as if it were 100 years ago…which reporter Jake Logan finds surprisingly charming, but wonders if it’s too good to be true.

 Jake has traveled the world but never really felt at home, until he spends time in a town that has its own unique way of celebrating the holidays.
 The longer he stays, the more he comes to like the town, the people, and one charming B&B owner in particular.

 Lorna Sullivan has never met anyone like Jake, but she knows tourists don’t stay once the holidays are over.
 The more time she spends with Jake, the easier it is to wonder if this could be different…but there are secrets in every small town and this one could destroy their chance at happiness.

-Or read the Prologue and first chapter right now!
+And you can read the Prologue and part of the first chapter now.

 “At Christmas, all roads lead home.” ~Marjorie Holmes

 Two Native-American boys raced through the forest as the snow fell silently around them.
 The older one glanced over his shoulder at the tracks they left behind.
 Even though they knew the men would find them, running was their only option.